-Please note that from the 1 October 2021 you will require a valid passport to enter the UK that should be valid for the duration of your stay.
+Please note that from the 1 October 2021 a valid passport that should be valid for the duration of your stay is required to enter the UK .
 It will not be possible to use an EEA or Swiss national identity card to enter the UK unless you have obtained settled or pre-settled status under the EU Settlement Scheme, in this case you may be able to use a valid identity card or passport which is registered on your UK Visas and Immigration account.
 Read the government website for more information.